WINNIPEG, Manitoba n/a

 1984 Called to the Manitoba Bar

-CommentsAnu is a founding member of Collaborative Practice Manitoba.
-She has been a leader in the organization's strategic planning, has served on its board and provided education and training to its members for many years.
-Currently, she serves on the Steering Committee(board) and the Management Committee.
-She is also chair of the Training Committee.
+CommentsAnu was a founding member of Collaborative Practice Manitoba.
+She was a leader in the organization's strategic planning, served on its board and provided education and training to its members for many years.
+She was also one of the founders and board members of Collaborative Professionals of Canada.
+She currently serves on its professional development committee.
 Anu has a Masters of Law in Alternative Dispute Resolution from Osgoode Hall, the esteemed law school at York University in Toronto.
 She has extensive training and experience in collaborative law, mediation, negotiation and coaching.
-She is certified as a Comprehensive Family Mediator by Family Mediation Canada and as a Spiritual Director.
-She is also a trained arbitrator.
+She was certified as a Comprehensive Family Mediator by Family Mediation Canada.
+She is a trained arbitrator.
+She also hold certifications as a coach and spiritual director.

 Basic Interdisciplinary Collaborative Training